mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 To retrieve a secret's value from AWS Secrets Manager, do the following:

 1. In AWS, make sure you have the [`secretsmanager:GetSecretValue` permission](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_GetSecretValue.html) in the [identity-based policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) associated with your AWS user.
-This enables you to retrieve secrets stored in AWS Secrets Manager from Postman Vault.
-You can learn more about [creating a policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) and [attaching a policy to a user](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console).
+This enables you to retrieve secrets stored in AWS Secrets Manager from Postman Vault.<!-- You can learn more about [creating a policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) and [attaching a policy to a user](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console). -->
 1. In Postman, enter a name for the vault secret, hover over the **Value** cell, then select the vault integration icon <img alt="Vault icon" src="https://assets.postman.com/postman-docs/icons/icon-postman-vault.jpg#icon" width="14px">.

     > To retrieve a secret from a different external vault, select the new vault integration icon <img alt="New vault icon" src="https://assets.postman.com/postman-docs/v10/icon-pin-collection-v10.14.0.jpg#icon" width="16px">, then select an external vault.